Duggar Family News: Duggars’ Mannequin Challenge Includes Guns And Christmas Music, Stirs Up ‘Blanket Training’ Controversy

 The Duggar family recently took the Mannequin Challenge, and they pretty much nailed it.

 However, responses to the Duggars’ Mannequin Challenge video were mixed.
-Some fans were surprised to see the family embracing a “worldly” trend, and others criticized the Duggars for using a controversial child training technique to raise such well-disciplined kids.
+Some fans were surprised to see the family embracing a ‘worldly’ trend, and others criticized the Duggars for using a controversial child training technique to raise such well-disciplined kids.

 Only a handful of Duggar children took part in the viral social media trend.
 To create a Mannequin Challenge video, participants strike a pose and remain completely still while someone with a camera walks among them and films.
 The result is similar to the “bullet time” scenes in movies like The Matrix.
 There are no bullets frozen in the air in the Duggar family’s YouTube video, but two of the male children are pointing toy guns at other participants.